Cue: a markdown-style language For Storytellers

-Cue is a Markdown-style language for writing stories for print, screen, and stage.
+Cue is a plain-text format for writing stories for print, screen, and stage.
 Because Cue is just plain text, it can go anywhere: Google Docs, Microsoft Word, post-it notes, napkins, or even your phone.

 Cue is designed to be intuitive and invisible whenever possible.
 It should look more or less exactly the same as when it's printed on a book or in a script.

-Headers are marked by one of these four keywords and an identifier:
+Headers are marked by one of the following four keywords and an identifier: